mirkolantieri/mrnet/README.md

 `requirements.txt`.
 Here is how to install:

 **Terminal (Mac/Linux)**

 Type: `pip3 install -r requirements.txt`

 **Powershell/Command Prompt (Windows)**

 Type: `pip install -r requirements.txt`

+---

+# 4. Run python modules <a name="modules"></a>
+To execute the files it is required to use the following command in your terminal:

+    $ python3 -m module_name.submodule_name